osendowment/landing-page/index.md

 3. **🚀 Scalable**: Operates as an efficient next-gen charity designed for scale, not a like a typical non-profit foundation

 ## Our principles
-The Open Source Endowment is inspired by diverse ideas, including the parallels between OSS and research universities and a data-driven approach to open-source funding.
-While we will reveal full details soon, these core principles guide our project:
+The Open Source Endowment is inspired by diverse ideas, including the [parallels between OSS and the best research universities](kvinogradov.com/oss-universities) and a [data-driven approach to open-source donations](https://kvinogradov.com/algo-sponsors/).
+While we will reveal full details later, these core principles guide our project:

 * **🤖 Digital-first**: Operates like a lean tech startup, maximizing automation and minimizing unnecessary overhead
 * **🌍 Global Outlook**: Supports the entire global open-source ecosystem, not just specific countries or regions